 Winemaking Philosophy

-Today, we have a dedicated team of grape growers and winemakers, working together in order to create truly remarkable wines.
+Today, we have a dedicated team of grape growers and winemakers working together to create truly remarkable wines.

-Constant attention to detail and dedication to quality, above all else, see the wines of Petaluma setting the standard for now and decades to come.
+A constant commitment to detail and a steadfast dedication to quality see Petaluma wines setting the standard — now and for decades to come.

-The distinguished sites belief led us to nurture Riesling in the Clare Valley, Cabernet Sauvignon, Merlot and Shiraz in Coonawarra, Chardonnay in the Piccadilly Valley in the Adelaide Hills, Shiraz from the warm escarpment of Mt Barker and Sauvignon Blanc from the Adelaide Hills.
+This meticulous approach has guided us to cultivate Riesling in the Clare Valley; Cabernet Sauvignon, Merlot, and Shiraz in Coonawarra; Chardonnay in the Piccadilly Valley of the Adelaide Hills; Shiraz from the warm escarpment of Mount Barker; and Sauvignon Blanc from the cool climate of the Adelaide Hills.

 Ben Thoman